Douglass Day 2025 at Geneseo

 Described by its national organizers as a day of “collective action for Black history,” every year Douglass Day gives participants the opportunity to create communal spaces for remembering and preserving Black history with Black communities in ways that promote critical reflection and joy.

 Each year, the Douglass Day organizers invite people everywhere to help transcribe digitized collections important to Black history.
-Previous “transcribe-a-thons” have focused on records from the Colored Conventions project and papers of Anna Julia Cooper, Mary Church Terrell, and Mary Ann Shadd Cary.
+Previous “transcribe-a-thons” have focused on records from the Colored Conventions project papers of Anna Julia Cooper, Mary Church Terrell, and Mary Ann Shadd Cary, and correspondence of Frederick Douglass himself.

 Transcription?
 That sounds hard!